mariolobat/native_notes_pad/README.md

 An extremely fast, lightweight, and native notepad for Windows written in **Rust**.
 Designed to be a modern, efficient, and minimalist alternative to the classic Windows Notepad, featuring enhanced zoom, multilingual support, and ultra-low resource consumption.

+(Sorry of this image of the task manager in spanish)

 <img width="752" height="242" alt="RAM Usage" src="assets/ram_memory.png" />

 ## 📥 Download